axelvaldez/radical-companies/_posts/Blog/2022-08-09-the-good-boss-and-societal-risk.markdown

 ---

 <div style="display:none;">
- <p>A good boss is someone who protects you from the hierarchy, or empowers you with (some) decision-making, or gets anything you want, or just leaves you alone.
+ <p>A good boss is someone who protects you from the hierarchy, or empowers you with decision-making, or gets anything you want, or just leaves you alone.
 That may be good, but it is fragile.</p>
 </div>

 <h1>&nbsp;</h1>